 Hold firm on your boundaries and don’t waiver in personal needs to keep someone else happy.
 Your happiness comes first.

-The race toward a fearless self-love may seem selfish at times.
+The race toward fearless self-love may seem selfish at times.
 But remember that loving yourself is key in human relationships.
 Learning how to be selfless is also an act of self-care.
-You can only love your friends if you first love yourself.
+You can only love others if you first love yourself.

 Take a night off to foster self-love, then meet your friends later to share your loving nature.